aahamlin/aahamlin.github.io/_posts/2020-05-11-elm-page-navigation.md

     ...
 ```

-In the case of the non-protected routes that are viewable by users and guests alike, we simply ignore the maybeViewer value.
+In the case of the non-protected routes, that are viewable by users and guests alike, we simply ignore the maybeViewer value.

 ```
    ( Just Route.Home, _ ) ->
         Home.init session
             |> updateWith Home GotHomeMsg
 ```

 And for the protected routes, we handle two paths.